Doug Willis: Storylines

 Doug returns a few months later to support Josh ahead of his court case for punching Chris Pappas (James Mason).
 Josh takes Doug to the park to play cricket, so he has positive memories of him in case he is sent to jail.
 Doug meets his granddaughter Paige (Olympia Valance) for the first time.
 He mentions that Brad and Lauren might have stayed together if they had known that Paige was alive but realises he has made a mistake and apologises for upsetting Terese.
 Doug later gifts Paige an ankle bracelet to welcome her to the family.
 Doug briefly goes missing and is found in Number 28, his old home.
 He later teaches Josh and Paige some woodwork skills.
 When Doug learns Imogen is not attending her school formal, he organises a family formal for her instead.
 He tells her she can call him anytime, before he leaves for Darwin the next day.
 The following year, Doug returns to meet Josh's newborn daughter Matilda and stay with his family for Christmas.
 He gives Paige a commitment ring to give to her boyfriend Mark Brennan (Scott McGregor).
 Doug runs Paul's car off the road, causing him and his passenger Stephanie Scully (Carla Bonner) to crash.
 Josh realises what Doug did and tries to protect him.
 Steph agrees not to report Doug to the police if he agrees to stop driving.
 Doug and Lou team up to get Josh and Amber Turner (Jenna Rosenow) talking about their daughter's future.
 Doug announces that he is going home and laments that it might be the last time he remembers who everyone is.
 He pays a visit to Lou, before leaving for Darwin.

 After Doug accidentally sets fire to his house, Pam decides she can no longer take care of him.
 Brad and Lauren offer to let Doug move in with them but Doug disapproves of Brad and Lauren's relationship and is rude to Lauren.
 He goes to see Terese and she calms him down, before encouraging him to accept Brad and Lauren's relationship, and he apologises to them.
-Paul convinces Doug to invest in his plan to renovate a run-down motel.
-Doug goes for a drive with Susan Kennedy (Jackie Woodburne) during a heatwave.
-The car breaks down because Doug put water in the oil.
-Doug walks away and Susan collapses with heatstroke.
-Imogen later finds Susan, who is taken to hospital.
-Doug's condition continues to deteriorate and his family consider putting him in a nursing home but decide to hire Nene Williams (Ally Fowler) to care for him.
+Doug's moments of confusion cause multiple difficulties: he believes Lauren is Pam and attempts to kiss her, leaves Susan Kennedy (Jackie Woodburne) in danger during a heatwave, and pushes his granddaughter Piper Willis (Mavournee Hazel) to the ground in frustration.
+The family consider putting him in a nursing home but decide to hire Nene Williams (Ally Fowler) to care for him.
 However, she manipulates his condition to gain attention from Karl Kennedy and is fired.
-Nene apologises to Doug.
-Following an explosion at Lassiter's Hotel, Doug goes missing.
-His grandson, Ned, finds him in his hotel room and it emerges Doug brought Ned to Erinsborough to see Brad.
-Shortly after they are reunited, Doug collapses.
-Karl is unable to revive him and he pronounces him dead.
+Nene apologises to Doug, and he agrees not to make a complaint.
+Doug and Josh conspire to bring Brad's other son, Ned Willis (Ben Hall), to Erinsborough, and Doug meets him in Lassiter's Hotel shortly before its boiler room explodes, killing Josh.
+Doug becomes separated from Ned and finds Brad outside, who believes Doug is confused when he refuses medical attention until he finds Ned.
+Ned eventually appears and reunites with Brad, but Doug then collapses.
+Karl is unable to revive him and pronounces him dead.
 Six years later, Susan imagines Doug talking with Harold Bishop (Ian Smith) during a Ramsay Street party.